flutter/website/flutter-for-react-native/index.md

  print("Hello, this is the main function.");
 }
 ```
-If you've created or edited a React Native app, then you wrote your code in
- the `app.js` file.

 In Flutter, the entry point file is `’projectname’/lib/main.dart` and execution
 starts from the `main` function.